 - Much slower learning curve

-Starting and growing a successful freight brokerage requires an understand which covers multiple areas of discipline.
+Starting and growing a successful freight brokerage requires specialized knowledge.
+It covers multiple areas of the discipline.

-That doesn’t mean you need to be an expert in all the areas listed below BUT as the owner you do need to understand the various things that drive and support your freight/logistics business.
+That doesn’t mean you need to be an expert in all the areas listed below.
+But as the owner, you do need to understand the various things that drive and support your freight and logistics business.

 Freight Broker Startup Basics